department-of-veterans-affairs/va.gov-team/products/disability/526ez/implementation/reusable_logging_with_third_party_transaction_logger.md

 <img width="639" alt="Screen Shot 2023-07-17 at 3 02 54 PM" src="https://github.com/department-of-veterans-affairs/va.gov-team/assets/15328092/cc6de884-61e0-44ae-a994-c71de25307fb">

 2. use the `wrap_with_logging` method to idenitify the correct method to log around.

 <img width="586" alt="Screen Shot 2023-07-17 at 3 03 13 PM" src="https://github.com/department-of-veterans-affairs/va.gov-team/assets/15328092/409f7608-1d94-44e4-a9eb-231bfdec1590">

 2.A the `wrap_with_logging` method will log the following default parameters:
   a.
 Puma process id
-  b. current user's uuid from `current_user` at the controller level.
-  c. a generic description of the action being taken
+  b. a generic description of the action being taken
-  d.
+  c.
 The class and method being wrapped
-  e. start time, stop time, duration.
+  d. start time, stop time, duration.
-  f. the arguments passed to the method converted to a string.
+  e. the arguments passed to the method converted to a string.
 NOTE: this is very unrefind and may result in clunky values suche as `<SomeClass instance #123123sdfsdf>` or unlabled values like strings and numbers.
 These are only valueble to a debugging dev who can look at the calling code and grok the context.

 ### Additional Parameters

-You can pass parameters to be evaluated at the class or instance level, E.G.
+You can pass parameters to be evaluated at the class or instance level, E.G., the uuid of a current user.

 #### Class level parameters
 Pass these arguments as a hash using the `additional_instance_logs` parameter.